glemoine62/InSAR-on-Sentinel-1-TOPS-data/README.md

 ./gpuSNAP
 ```

-**NOTE**: I need to exit X windows (Ctrl-Alt-F1) due to GPU computing conflicts (likely memory related).
+**NOTE**: I need to exit X windows on my mx250 laptop (Ctrl-Alt-F1 or sudo init 3) due to GPU
-When using a GeForce GPU, you cannot switch to TCC mode (on linux).
+computing conflicts (likely memory related).
+When using a GeForce GPU, you cannot
+switch to TCC mode (on linux).
 Just login normally, and run everything from the command line.

 ## Code changes (C++ only):